PLEASE NOTE: Effective 1 November 2016

-Neither the unsolicited receipt of books from authors, publishers, and publicists nor the affiliate compensation have any influence the content, topics, or posts on this website.
+Neither the unsolicited receipt of books from authors, publishers, and publicists nor the affiliate compensation influence the content, topics, or posts on this website.

 I am not compensated to provide opinion on products, services, websites and various other topics as it relates to the Reading Tub, the Reading Tub website, Share a Story-Shape a Future, or our social media channels.
 The views and opinions expressed are those of the person reading the book or writing the blog article.
 We do not endorse products or services to ensure that there is no conflict of interest or risk our status as a public charity.